Advantages and Disadvantages of Quantitative Research

-Its "cool" to be able to say that you are a quantitative researcher.
-"Quants", the affectionate term by which quantitative analysts are known, have been put on the great numbers in the sky pedestal.
-I believe this is more because complex mathematics and statistics are venerated simply because most of us don't understand much of the field.
+It's cool to be able to say that you are a quantitative researcher.
+Quants, the affectionate term by which quantitative analysts are known, have been put on the "great numbers in the sky" pedestal.
+This is more because complex mathematics and statistics are venerated simply because most of us don't understand much of the field.

 If something appears to have a social benefit and is at once difficult and mysterious it tends to take on a cultural "glow."
 The market is preoccupied with computer modeling and simulation.
 It so revered the black box of derivatives that it was slow to react when the models failed to predict the inevitable volatility.

 Quite on the other hand, say aloud that you are a qualitative researcher and people are likely to give you a puzzled look.
 Most people know that quants are somehow engaged in stock selection and portfolio evaluation.
 But what does a qualitative researcher do?
 Beyond being Margaret Mead, that is, what role is left to a qualitative researcher?
 Or so the conventional thinking might go.